Marc Gasol: Bàsquet Girona (2021–2023)

 On November 25, 2021, Gasol announced that he would play for Bàsquet Girona of the LEB Oro, the club that he founded, until the end of the 2021–22 season.
 He helped the team get promoted to the Liga ACB for the first time, after Girona beat Estudiantes 66–60 in the final of the promotion playoffs.
 Gasol added 11 points, 8 rebounds and 4 steals in the decisive final game.
 Over the season, he averaged 14.5 points and 8.2 rebounds in 25 appearances for Girona.

 Gasol officially announced his retirement on January 31, 2024.
+On April 6, 2024, the Grizzlies retired his jersey number 33.